“I was made to feel voiceless, but now I fight for others to be seen and heard” – Nana Marfo

-“you are that rose that grew from a concrete but you can not allow the circumstance of your growth determine your roots of empowerment”
+“you are that rose that grew from concrete but you can not allow the circumstance of your growth to determine your roots of empowerment”

 – Nana Marfo

-This project was created to celebrate and acknowledge people with disability giving them a community, respect and opportunities that they have been denied.
-Enabling the change of narrative toward transport, retail and employment accessibility.
+This project was created to celebrate and acknowledge people with disabilities giving them a community, respect, and opportunities that they have been denied.
+Enabling the change of narrative toward transport, retail, and employment accessibility.